The Office of the President (OP) is led by

 The Office of Capital Markets contains three major functional areas – Structured Solutions, Market Intelligence, and Global Emerging Market client coverage for Official Institutions.

-The Office of the Chief Financial Officer (OCFO) is led by Chief Financial Officer, Keith M. Donzell.
+The Office of the Chief Financial Officer (OCFO) is led by acting-Chief Financial Officer, Adetokunbo "Toky" Lofinmakin.

 The office serves as Ginnie Mae’s liaison to HUD’s OCFO, the Office of the Inspector General, the Office of Management and Budget (OMB), the General Accounting Office (GAO), the U.S. Department of Treasury, and the U.S. Congress (through HUD).